This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 Usually, if there is some droplet of water in the bottle, you shouldn’t be too worried about that since it isn’t going to contaminate the milk or the formula for your baby.

-You can use the baby while it’s still wet and you don’t have much to worry about since it is safe.
-Since the condensation is purified water, it is safe to use the bottle in that state.
+You can use the bottle while it’s still wet and you don’t have much to worry about since it is safe.
+Since the condensation is purified water, it is safe to use it in that state.

 Another way of getting the condensation out if you really want is to leave the bottle to dry overnight.
 Usually, you don’t bother with this if you want to feed your baby from the bottle at some point, mostly before going to bed.